fmadrian/code-challenge/README.md

 The solution developed is a web application to show different Pokémon and manage some of their data.
 The data is extracted using PokeAPI's API or is input by the user.

-The users can also ask the an AI assistant to give them additional facts about a Pokémon they are currently seeing.
+The users can also ask an AI assistant to give them additional facts about a Pokémon they are currently seeing.

 ### Web client

 Made with Next.js alongside MUI, axios, Jest (testing), zustand libraries.
-In addition, the application uses PokeAPI's API to retrieve basic Pokémon data and and OpenAI Completions API through my own API to get additional information about the Pokémon.
+In addition, the application uses PokeAPI's API to retrieve basic Pokémon data and an external API to get additional information about the Pokémon.

 ### External/AI API

+The application uses OpenAI Completions API to get additional information or facts about the different Pokémon.

-To avoid exposing OpenAI's API key on the web client, I created and used an API with one endpoint which receives a Pokémon name and forwards it to OpenAI's model.
+To avoid exposing OpenAI's API key on the web client, I created an API with one endpoint which receives a Pokémon's name and forwards it to OpenAI's gpt-4o-mini model.

 The API was created with Express and deployed using Netlify Functions.
 The URL to its repository is: [https://github.com/fmadrian/code-challenge-chatapi](https://github.com/fmadrian/code-challenge-chatapi).

-### AI integration
+## AI integration

 OpenAI's Completions API provides complementary facts about the Pokémon selected.
 This improves the experience of searching a Pokémon's data as it offers data which is not given by PokeAPI.
 ## Application's URL and users